-UW-CTRI Research Director Dr. Tim Baker is the principal investigator, and the study is coordinated by UW-CTRI Assistant Scientist Dr. Jesse Kaye.
-The study will recruit 200 people to quit without medication for the first week.
+The Withdraw From Tobacco study, led by UW-CTRI Co-Research Director Dr. Tim Baker and Dr. Jesse Kaye, will be critical to improving the scale, making it congruent with recent research on the nature of smoking withdrawal.
+This study recruited more than 200 people who try to quit smoking without medication for the first week.
 All participants then get eight weeks of combination nicotine-replacement medication (nicotine patch and mini lozenge).